Tipping in Mexico: Who to Tip & How Much

 Tipping tour guides in Mexico is customary if you’re happy with the service.
 The amount will vary depending on the price of your tour.

-A good rule of thumb is to tip 10% of the cost of the tour.
+A good guideline is to tip 10% of the cost of the tour.
 I like to tip more if the guide is particularly helpful or engaging.
-Best place to find a reasonable guide is on GetYourGuide.com and the basic reason is due to the transparency of pricing including the tipping.
+Best place to find a reasonable guide is on GetYourGuide.com, and the basic reason is due to the transparency of pricing, including the tipping.
 No guessing, no awkwardness, and all completely taken care of prior to the reserved event that you’ve chosen based off of reviews.

 Don’t forget to pack some coins and small bills to tip servers and other people who may help out along the tour.